 Warranty service must be done by an authorized dealer.
-We strongly recommend that you take your vehicle to your authorized selling dealer.
-They know you and your vehicle best, and are most concerned that you get prompt 9 and high quality service.
-The manufacturer's authorized dealers have the facilities, factory-trained technicians, special tools, and the latest information to ensure your vehicle is fixed correctly and in a timely manner.
+We strongly recommend that you take the vehicle to an authorized dealer.
+They know your vehicle the best, and are most concerned that you get prompt and high quality service.
+The manufacturer's authorized dealers have the facilities, factory-trained technicians, special tools, and the latest information to ensure the vehicle is fixed correctly and in a timely manner.

-This is why you should always talk to your authorized dealer's service manager first.
+This is why you should always talk to an authorized dealer's service manager first.
 Most matters can be resolved with this process.

-- If for some reason you are still not satisfied, talk to the general manager or owner of the authorized dealership.
-They want to know if you need assistance. - If your authorized dealership is unable to resolve the concern, you may contact the Manufacturer's Customer Center.
+- If for some reason you are still not satisfied, talk to the general manager or owner of the authorized dealer-ship.
+They want to know if you need assistance. - If an authorized dealership is unable to resolve the concern, you may contact the manufacturer's customer center.

-Any communication to the Manufacturer's Customer Center should include the following information:
+Any communication to the manufacturer's customer center should include the following information:

 - Owner's name and address

 - Owner's telephone number (home and office)

 - Authorized dealership name

-- Vehicle Identification Number (VIN) - Vehicle delivery date and mileage
+- Vehicle Identification Number (VIN)

+- Vehicle delivery date and mileage